Market cap of cbdMD Inc [YCBD] reaches 2.78M – now what?

 Charlotte, North Carolina–(Newsfile Corp. – February 13, 2024) – cbdMD, Inc. (NYSE American: YCBD) (NYSE American: YCBD-PA), one of the nation’s leading and most highly trusted and recognized CBD companies, and operator of the leading CBD brands – its flagship brand cbdMD, its animal health brand Paw CBD, today announced our financial results for our first quarter of fiscal 2024 ending December 31, 2023.

-If compared to the average trading volume of 781.16K shares, YCBD reached a trading volume of 8733669 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 922.95K shares, YCBD reached a trading volume of 754085 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for YCBD shares is $2.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on YCBD stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.